lkeme/some-stars/README.md

 *   [musistudio/claude-code-router](https://github.com/musistudio/claude-code-router) - Use Claude Code as the foundation for coding infrastructure, allowing you to decide how to interact with the model while enjoying updates from Anthropic.

-*   [jackluson/sync-your-cookie](https://github.com/jackluson/sync-your-cookie) - A browser extension that syncs and manages your cookies to your cloudflare
+*   [jackluson/sync-your-cookie](https://github.com/jackluson/sync-your-cookie) - A browser extension that syncs and manages your cookies to your cloudflare （support localStorage)）

 *   [EcoPasteHub/EcoPaste](https://github.com/EcoPasteHub/EcoPaste) - 🎉跨平台的剪贴板管理工具 | Cross-platform clipboard management tool